The first book in the Tower and Hive series, published September 19, 1991.

 Earth Prime Reidinger has concocted a scheme to bring her in contact with other Talented children, out of whom she someday has to form her own Tower personnel.
 At first Rowan tries to blend in, but she soon discovers that as she is the Prime, her word is law.
 They will have to listen to her, and respect her.
 Some she likes, some not, but none of them is becoming anything close to a friend.

-When Rowan has turned 18, Earth Prime Reidinger (who is a distant grandson of the original Peter Reidinger in the Pegasus books), assigns her her own Tower, on the moon Calisto.
+When The Rowan has turned 18, Earth Prime Reidinger (who is a distant grandson of the original Peter Reidinger in the Pegasus books), assigns her her own Tower, on the moon Calisto.
 And there she lives and works hard for the next 10 years.
-Her agoraphobia preventing her from travelling to Earth or any of the other planets in the league.
-Which hurts, as all the other Talents, except the Primes, have no difficulty whatsoever with travelling through space.
+Her agoraphobia is preventing her from travelling to Earth or any of the other planets in the league.
+This hurts, as all the other Talents, except the Primes, have no difficulty whatsoever with travelling through space.